zenflow/mylocalshop/README.md

 ## TODO

-- let admin page handle returning <Protected> (too much repetition)
+- delete sessions from database when user logs out
-- AccessDenied page, unified NotFound page, unified Error page
+- delete old sessions when when user logs in (i.e. delete sessions where `now > created_at + ttl`)
 - test when user logs out in another tab
 - admin pages:
     - render resource views using `session` **and `data`** (example: 'user' role is denied access to edit users **except their own user**)
     - title in <h1> & <head>
-    - show some <Loader/> for "loading" state
+    - show some <Loader/> for "loading" stateS

 - refresh button doesn't work for admin pages
 - react-admin: 'Element does not exist' error notification after deleting something